sussexrick/govuk-design-system/src/components/exit-this-page/index.md

 For example, when a potential victim is using a service to help them leave a domestic abuser.

-You can use the component on either:
+You can use this component on either:
 - all the pages in a service
 - parts of the journey with sensitive information

+You can also use this component for standalone content pages, such as dashboards and guidance.

 ## When not to use this component